utwente-db/DAB/README.md

 - an SMTP server (e.g. postfix)
 - libapache2-mod-proxy-uwsgi (when using apache2)

-Logging:

-- the file /var/log/django/backend.log needs to exist in order to get log messages from the application

 Any pip and npm packages will be installed automatically during the installation steps